Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-Draughts can lead to less temperature in households.
-A humid home will cost more to heat, resulting in wasted energy and increased bills.
+Draughts increase the likelihood of low temperatures inside homes.
+A damp home will cost more to heat, resulting in wasted energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-If you can feel external air getting in, or see the air is clear from a crack or a gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in some way.
+If you are able to feel external air getting in, or see a clear draught from a hole or gap that is, it’s likely a crack or an opening that requirements sealing in some way.
 Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out from the house need to be sealed.
-In the case of an open fireplace isn’t being used, it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as possible.
+Cracks that are greater than 3mm and allow air to enter or exit of your house need seals.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated as far as imaginable.

-You don’t need to block up intentional gaps or holes in the building.
-For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be closed and opened rather than being stuck.
-We will test all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure when the household is heated and cools so that they are able to be opened and closed rather than securing.
+We will examine all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections